-Visiting traders in the area of Hawassa, Sodo and Woleyda and checking on proper storage and seed handling will ensure the quality of the seedling and should smooth out flaws before the planting process can further proceed.
+Visiting traders in the area of Hawassa and Sodo and checking on proper storage and seed handling will ensure the quality of the seedling and should smooth out flaws before the planting process can further proceed.

-Marking the mothertrees of the college area helps to contribute to visual alertness and underlines the importance of the particular individual.
+Marking the mothertrees of the college area helps to contribute to visual alertness and underlines the importance of the particular individual trees.

 Displays the location of some 100 recorded and marked mothertrees next to the Wondo Genet College site.
 The GPS data helps to track the trees back and use their valuable seed resources for the Wondo Genet College tree nursery.